runwayml/model-sdk/docs/source/index.md

 A Runway model consists of two special files:

 - `runway_model.py`: A python script that imports the `runway` module (SDK) and exposes its interface via `runway.commands()`.
 This file is used as the **entrypoint** to your model.
-- `runway.yml`: A spec file that describes dependencies and build steps needed to build and run the model.
+- [`runway.yml`](runway_yaml_file.html): A configuration file that describes dependencies and build steps needed to build and run the model.

 If you are looking to port your own model, we recommend starting from our [Model Template](https://github.com/runwayml/model-template) repository hosted on GitHub.
 This repository contains a basic model that you can use as boilerplate instead of having to start from scratch.